 Doing nothing effectively is doing something

 I’m quite skilled at doing nothing when I’m on vacation, preferably overseas where my surroundings are so different that the usual routine does not come into play.
-But I’m rarely on vacation, though if I could send my mind on a vacation even from home, my nothing would be a very effective something.
+But I’m rarely on vacation, almost never overseas any longer, yet I recognize that if I could send my mind on a vacation somehow, some way – my nothing would be a very effective something.

 A break.
-A much needed break.
-From myself.
-From what drives me, what pulls at me, what wears me down, what winds me up.
+A serious break.
+A disconnect from what drives me, what pulls at me, what wears me down, what winds me up.